berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 In the X Window System, OpenGL rendering is made available as an extension to X in the formal X sense: connection and authentication are accomplished with the normal X mechanisms.
-As with other X ex- tensions, there is a de ned network protocol for the OpenGL rendering commands encapsulated within the X byte stream.
+As with other X extensions, there is a de ned network protocol for the OpenGL rendering commands encapsulated within the X byte stream.

 Since performance is critical in 3D rendering, there is a way for OpenGL rendering to bypass the data encoding step, the data copying, and interpretation of that data by the X server.
 This direct rendering is possible only when a process has direct access to the graphics pipeline.
-Allowing for parallel rendering has a ected the design of the GLX in- terface.
+Allowing for parallel rendering has a ected the design of the GLX interface.
 This has resulted in an added burden on the client to explicitly prevent parallel execution when that is inappropriate.

 X and the OpenGL have di erent conventions for naming entry points